bsdpot/potluck/haproxy-minio/README.md

 The SERVERONEPORT parameter is the port of the first `minio` instance.
 Commonly `9000`.

-The SERVERTWO parameter is the IP address of the second `minio` instance.
-It is required.
+SERVERTWO is an optional parameter is the IP address of the second `minio` instance.

-The SERVERTWOPORT parameter is the port of the second `minio` instance.
+SERVERTWOPORT is an optional parameter is the port of the second `minio` instance.
 Commonly `9000`.

 SERVERTHREE is an optional parameter for the IP address of the third `minio` instance.
 Do not set to any value if there is no third server.

 SERVERTHREEPORT is an optional parameter is the port of the third `minio` instance.
+Commonly `9000`.

+SERVERFOUR is an optional parameter for the IP address of the fourth `minio` instance.
+Do not set to any value if there is no fourth server.

+SERVERFOURPORT is an optional parameter is the port of the fourth `minio` instance.
 Commonly `9000`.

 SELFSIGNHOST is an optional parameter to retrieve certificates from self-signed `minio` servers using SERVERONE and saving to local certificate store.